bhisaac/5eFP/5eFP-SRD.md

 ### World Map

 The world map drives the game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
-The map contains (49) 2x2 obscuring map tiles unique to a setting handbook that covers the map at the start of the game,  (49) 2x2 black obscuring map tiles, (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
+The map contains
+- (49) 2x2 grey obscuring map tiles linked to a setting handbook
+- (49) 2x2 black obscuring map tiles
+- (9) 2x2 world map tiles for each cardinal direction
+- (3) 2x2 world map tiles for each hybrid ordinal direction
+- (1) 2x2 HQ tile unique to a setting handbook

 A road connected to HQ diagonally divides hybrid world map tiles from one corner to the opposite.
 Hybrid world map tiles share characteristics with adjacent world map tiles.

 Steps taken for world map deployment: